jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes The other important part is the use of SECURITY DEFINER when creating the function.
-Setting SECURITY DEFINER for a database function is similar to setting an executable as setuid in Unix, in that the function executes using the permissions of the user that defined the function, instead of the user that is executing the function.|This is what allows the app account to check password hashes.
-While the app account cannot access the password hash table directly, it can call this function, which does have access to the table.
+.notes One important part is the use of SECURITY DEFINER when creating the function.
+Setting SECURITY DEFINER for a database function is similar to setting an executable as setuid in Unix, in that the function executes using the permissions of the user that defined the function, instead of the user that is executing the function.|This is what allows the app account to check passwords for validity.
+While the app account cannot read the password hashes, it can call this function, which runs as the ph account and can read the password hashes.

 <pre style="font-size: 40px; margin-top: 10px;"><code>CREATE OR REPLACE FUNCTION
 rodauth_get_salt(account_id integer)